My Thoughts Aren’t Always True: Dealing with Anxiety and Doubt

 What we do to find our calm will vary from person to person, but essentially it’s rare to see anyone who is able to have meaningful thought (followed by meaningful action) unless they’ve achieved a level of clear-mindedness.

 For me, I find my calm in a routine.
 Just having a routine alone has helped a lot when it comes to having the structure in my day-to-day life that I desperately need.
 What I actually do within that routine just adds to it.
 On a regular day, my routine usually starts with me waking up early to work out.
-Though I really don’t care for working out, I find that I almost always feel better afterwards.
+Though I really don’t care about working out, I find that I almost always feel better afterward.
 After showering I get dressed and make it a point to make my bed.
 Making your bed doesn’t sound like a big deal, but I’ve found that it makes a difference in my mood and how I carry out the rest of the day.
 Next, I move on to doing my daily devotional, prayer, and reading.
 When I’ve done around 30 minutes of reading, I still have time before my work day starts, so if there’s an errand that needs to be done I’ll go ahead and do that while listening to a podcast.

-One thing that I find very important in my day-to-day is having moments for laughter, usually through online creators on YouTube, TikTok, etc. While the phrase “laughter is the best medicine” can come off very cliche, it’s actually very true.
+One thing that I find very important in my day-to-day is having moments for laughter, usually through online creators on YouTube, TikTok, etc. While the phrase “laughter is the best medicine” can come off as very cliche, it’s actually very true.
 Laughing has great short-term effects when it comes to relieving stress, soothing tension, and even stimulating vital organs.
 And I’ve never been in a situation in which I’ve been laughing and stressed at the same time.

 Finding your calmness doesn’t always have to be done all at once.
 It can happen literally at any time and at any place, depending on your needs.
 It could be in the morning, the middle of the day, at night, and–most importantly–whenever you find yourself in a stress-filled situation.